zkbaum/handai/README.md

 * I am making the code public to show how the automation works.
 If you are interested in running this yourself, note the code will not work out-of-the-box because I did not make the dataset public (it is owned by the ASSH) and many paths are hard-coded to my machine.
 * This is a side project, meaning the code is not up to industry standards (e.g. no tests, limited documentation, etc).
 This does not reflect my code quality standards for professional software engineering projects.
-* If you have any questions, feel free to open an issue.
+* If you have any questions or would like access to the paper, feel free to open an issue.